Incest & Power

 We know that American women are raped at alarming numbers.
 But few of us are aware that daughters are incestuously abused at a much higher rate.
-In Scotoma: Why We Don’t See Incest and Why We Should, Osborn explores the culturally awkward relationship between the prevalence of incest in our society, and our inability to see and talk about incest.
+In Incest & Power, Osborn explores the culturally awkward relationship between the prevalence of incest in our society, and our inability to see and talk about incest.
 In these shrewd and provocative essays, Osborn drills down on the core systems, the ordinary material and institutional arrangements that support and maintain incest’s invisibility.
 This is no book of pot shots nor is it yet another easy, anecdotally-based list of grievances against men, but rather a lively, accessible, and radical dissection of the powerful forces that keep us from understanding and doing something about the most common form of sexual violence: incest.

 Elizabeth Bowen: New Critical Perspectives